xavier/xlsx_reader/README.md

 - Accepts XLSX data located on the file system or in memory
 - Automatic type conversions
-- Straightforward architecture: no ETS tables, no race-conditions
+- Straightforward architecture: no ETS tables, no race-conditions, no manual resource management

 ## Installation